Veselka matzo ball soup

 • Recommended

-Opened in 1938, B&H Dairy stands as one of the only old guard Kosher dairy restaurants left in lower Manhattan.
-Following kashrut, or kosher rules and guidelines, meat and dairy cannot be in the same meal, so typically restaurants will serve either meat dishes or vegetarian/pescetarian meals at a dairy restaurant.
-As such, they’re also our only entry on this list with a totally vegetarian matzoball soup as well.
+Opened in 1938, B&H Dairy stands as one of the only old guard kosher dairy restaurants left in Lower Manhattan.
+Following kashrut, or kosher rules and guidelines, meat and dairy cannot be eaten in the same meal—so most restaurants serve either meat or dairy, not both.
+At a dairy restaurant, you'll typically find vegetarian or pescetarian dishes.
+As such, they’re also the only spot on this list serving a completely vegetarian matzo ball soup.

 B&H is the embodiment of old school.
-The whole restaurant is the size of a school bus, and guests have to essentially climb over others to get to their seats.
-But what B&H lacks in space, it makes up in charm.
-The staff is so friendly, chatty and serve their iconic dishes in near seconds.
+The whole restaurant is the size of a school bus, and guests have to nearly climb over others to get to their seats.
+But what B&H lacks in space, it makes up for in charm.
+The staff are so friendly, chatty and serve their iconic dishes in near seconds.
 Though the dish has no meat, it’s still packed with umami and flavor, with a noticeably peppery broth and ball to pair.

 Advertising